 I did my due diligence and drove around about half of the park.
 I stopped and got out at Park Avenue and did the 1 mile out and back hike.
 This was the first time I truly felt like I was walking through the desert.
 I trudged along (and trust me- it was trudging) and made it to the windows area which I explored for a bit.

-And then I decided to pack it up and head back to my true love, Canyonlands.
+And then I decided to pack up my campervan rental car and head back to my true love, Canyonlands.